If you are finding it difficult to remain independenton your own, we can help you access adult social care and identify how you can be supported.

 There are a range of care and support services available to you, both in your local community and provided by, or on behalf of, the council.

-Our aim is to support you to choose the services that best suit your needs.
+Our aim is to support you to choose the services that best suit your needs and enable you to live as independently as possible.

 Step 1 - Your needs

-To make sure we understand what your needs are, we'll complete a needs assessment.
-You'll be asked about:
+To make sure we understand what your needs are, you can complete a needs assessment.
+This can be with support, or you can access the self-assessment form called Better Care Support .

 • what you need help to do